Clerks Award flexibility during coronavirus

 On 28 March 2020, the Fair Work Commission (the Commission) made a determination varying the Clerks Award.
 The determination inserted a temporary new Schedule I. that applied from an employee’s first full pay period on or after 28 March 2020.
 Schedule I added extra award flexibility to help employers and employees during the impact of coronavirus.
-It was initially due to stop operating on 30 June 2020.
+Schedule I applies until 30 November 2020.

 On this page:

 The Commission can continue to extend Schedule I, if an application is made by an interested party.
-We'll update our information if that happens.
+We'll keep updating our information if that happens.